yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/Questions/Website.md

 ### **What Is Webpack?**

-> - There are lots of preprocessors and frameworks, We may need to compile ES6, SCSS, webpack can help us compile preprocessors to the code which browser can understand then bundle it, we can also use webpack to minify or optimize code...etc., which makes work efficiently.
+> - There are lots of preprocessors and frameworks, We may need to compile ES6, SCSS, webpack can help us compile preprocessors to the code which browser can understand then bundle it, we can also use webpack to minify or optimize code, which makes work efficiently.
 > - Related Reference: [什麼是Webpack?](https://medium.com/i-am-mike/什麼是webpack-你需要webpack嗎-2d8f9658241d), [關於 Webpack](https://neighborhood999.github.io/webpack-tutorial-gitbook/Part1/), [Webpack 初學者教學課程](https://neighborhood999.github.io/webpack-tutorial-gitbook/Part1/)

 <br/>